openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 Where :math:`w_1`, :math:`w_2`, :math:`w_3`, and :math:`w_4` are the user ratings for the four corresponding benefits.

-The tool also includes numerical estimates of restoration cost, defined as the sum of opportunity cost and implementation cost expressed in USD per hectare for reference year 2017, for each potential restoration site. **se.plan** calculates an approximate benefit–cost ratio by dividing the restoration value index by the estimate of restoration cost:
+The tool also includes numerical estimates of restoration cost, defined as the sum of opportunity cost and implementation cost expressed in USD per hectare for reference year 2017 for each potential restoration site.

+**se.plan** calculates an approximate benefit–cost ratio by dividing the restoration value index by the estimate of restoration cost:

 .. math::

 	Benefit\_cost\_ratio = Restoration\_value\_index / Restoration\_cost.

 The benefit-cost ratio in **se.plan** is approximate in several ways.
 In particular, the tool does not value potential restoration benefits in monetary terms, and it does not calculate the discounted sum of benefits over a multi-year time period that extends into the future; however, **se.plan's** cost estimates account for the future to a greater degree (see :ref:`seplan-appendix-e`).
-As a final step, the tool converts the benefit–cost ratio across all sites in the user’s AOI to a scale from 1 (low) to 5 (high), reporting this value as the *Restoration suitability index* on the map and dashboard.
+As a final step, the tool converts the benefit–cost ratio across all sites in the user’s AOI to a scale from 1 (low) to 5 (high), reporting this value as the **Restoration suitability index** on the map and dashboard.

 As noted above, **se.plan** includes two indicators for benefits :math:`B_1` (biodiversity conservation) and :math:`B_3` (local livelihoods).
-For :math:`B_1`, the two indicators are the *Biodiversity intactness index* and *Number of endangered species*.
-Denote these two indicators by :math:`B_1a` and :math:`B_1b`.
-The tool converts each of these indicators to a 1–5 scale and then calculates the overall biodiversity benefit, :math:`B_1`, as their simple average:
+For :math:`B_1`, the two indicators are the **Biodiversity intactness index** and **Number of endangered species** (denote these two indicators by :math:`B_1a` and :math:`B_1b`).
+The tool converts each of these indicators to a 1–5 scale and then calculates the **Overall biodiversity benefit**, :math:`B_1`, as their simple average:

 .. math::

 	B_1 = (B_1a + B_1b) / 2

-**se.plan** calculates the overall local livelihoods benefit in the same way from its two constituent indicators, *Forest employment* and *Woodfuel harvest*.
+**se.plan** calculates the overall local livelihoods benefit in the same way from its two constituent indicators, **Forest employment** and **Woodfuel harvest**.

 .. _seplan-appendix-e: